JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-10-07-sbiobertresolve_loinc_augmented_en.md

 ## Description

 This model maps extracted clinical NER entities to Logical Observation Identifiers Names and Codes(LOINC) codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
 It trained on the augmented version of the dataset which is used in previous LOINC resolver models.
 It also provides the official resolution of the codes within the brackets.

+## Predicted Entities

+`loinc_code`,

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>